-Management of the Company is responsible for establishing and maintaining adequate internal control over financial Internaptions of over financial reporting is defined in Rules 13a-15(f) under the Securities Exchange Act as a process designed by, @hder the supervision of, the Company's principal executive and principal financial officers and effected by the Company's board @frectors, management and other personnel to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with generally accepted accounting principles and uses those policies and procedures that:
+Management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting.
+Internal control over financial reporting is defined in Rules 13a-15(f) under the Securities Exchange Act as a process designed by, or under the supervision of, the Company's principal executive and principal financial officers and effected by the Company's board of directors, management and other personnel to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with generally accepted accounting principles and includes those policies and procedures that:

-- pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dieposities of the Company; - provide reasonable assurance that transactions are recorded as necessary to permit preparation of consolidated financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the Generally made only in accordance with authorizations of management and directors of the Company; and - provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the time of time of time of the time of tim
+- pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of the assets of the Company; - provide reasonable assurance that transactions are recorded as necessary to permit preparation of consolidated financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the Company are being made only in accordance with authorizations of management and directors of the Company; and - provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Company's assets that could have a material effect on the consolidated financial statements.

 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-As a even systems determined to be effective can provide only reasonable assurance regarding the preparation and presentation of consolidated financial statements.
-Moreover, projections of any evaluation of effectiveness to future periods are subject to the thete controls may become inadequate because of changes in conditions or that the degree of compliance with the policies or procedures may deteriorate.
+As a result, even systems determined to be effective can provide only reasonable assurance regarding the preparation and presentation of consolidated financial statements.
+Moreover, projections of any evaluation of effectiveness to future periods are subject to the risks that controls may become inadequate because of changes in conditions or that the degree of compliance with the policies or procedures may deteriorate.

 The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
-In making this assessment, the Company's management used criteria set Internal Control-Integrated Framework (2013) sued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In making this assessment, the Company's management used criteria set forth in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.